 - Peterborough

-Provides an introduction to animal studies.
-Topics considered include the constructed divide between humans and non-human animals, societies' use of animals-for food, clothing, entertainment, companionship, research-and the implications of these relationships.
-The course will also discuss animal rights, animal protection, and posthumanist perspectives.
-Prerequisite: 1.0 ERST or PHIL credit at the 2000 level or beyond.
+An introduction to animal studies.
+Topics considered include the constructed divide between humans and non-human animals, societies' use of animals--for food, clothing, entertainment, companionship, research--and the implications of these relationships.
+The course also discusses animal rights, animal protection, and posthumanist perspectives.
+Prerequisite: 1.0 ERST and/or PHIL credit at the 2000 level or beyond.

 Cross-listed: ERST-3302H, PHIL-3302H